Best Travel Humidors: Learn About Portable Cigar Storage Solutions

 Finally, we’ve already mentioned several times that travel humidors have a deceptively small storage capacity compared to their size.
 As such, it’s always worth keeping this in mind when buying your travel humidor.

 Firstly, their labelled count capacity may refer to smaller vitolas than you’re intending to carry.
-It’s quite disappointing to find that your case can only carry 5 robustos when you want transport 6 Churchills!
+It’s quite disappointing to find that your case can only carry 5 robustos when you want to transport 6 Churchills!

 Secondly, you may only want to carry a few with you when buying the humidor.
 However, you may want to carry even more in the future.
 Unless you’re planning to buy a different travel humidor for every possible scenario, consider buying one that can contain more than you need.

 Finally, care should be taken not to overfill a travel humidor.
-If you compress the foam too tightly, it would absorb shock but put the cigars under unnecessary pressure.
+If you compress the foam too tightly, it will absorb shock but put the cigars under unnecessary pressure.
 An overfilled travel humidor may even crush the cigars if you’re not careful!

-Wooden Humidor Preparation & Maintenance
+Travel Humidor Preparation & Maintenance

 Unless made from cedar, which will require seasoning, travel humidors are generally very low maintenance.

-Our only advice would be to place your humidifier inside the humidor a short time before placing the cigars.
+Our only advice would be to place your humidifier inside the humidor for a short time before placing the cigars.
 This ensures that the environment is well-prepared and that the foam can absorb any humidity if necessary.